Sound RecordingBernard Childs lecture given at C.R.O.E.M. art workshop

 Active in New York, N.Y.

-Collection Summary: Biographical material, correspondence, subject files, a scrapbook, photographs and slides, printed material, and an audio recording of a lecture by Childs.
+Collection Summary: Biographical material, correspondence, writings, subject files, a scrapbook, photographs, printed material, an audio recording and an artifact documenting the career of painter and printmaker Bernard Childs.

 Subject files pertain to artists, works of art, exhibitions, publications, teaching, travel and other activities.
 Photographs and slides are of Childs, his family, friends and his works of art.
-Printed material includes exhibition catalogs, posters, and newspaper clippings regarding Childs and other artists.
+Printed material includes exhibition catalogs, posters, rare books, and newspaper clippings regarding Childs and other artists.
+Audio visual material includes an audio recording of a lecture given by Childs.
+One artifact includes a t-shirt with an image designed by Childs.

 How to Use this Collection